apeira/Torch/README.md

   in the future.
 * Run the Torch project in Debug mode to automatically load the supplied testing plugin.

+# Documentation
+Documentation can be found on the `docs` branch or viewed at https://apeira.github.io/Torch.

 ## Overview
 | Project              | Summary
 | :---                 | :---